intel/libipt/doc/howto_capture.md

 events with decoded instructions from the trace to find a suitable location for switching the traced memory image for the scheduled-in process.
 The heuristics we use rely on sufficiently precise timing information.
-If timing information is too coarse, we might map the contex switch to the wrong location.
+If timing information is too coarse, we might map the context switch to the wrong location.

 When tracing ring-0, we use any code in kernel space.
 Since the kernel is mapped into every process, this is good enough as long as we are not interested